Amyntas I of Macedon

 Amyntas I (Ἀμύντας) was king (Note: While Greeks such as Demosthenes and Aristotle referred to them as such, there is no evidence that any Macedonian ruler prior to Alexander III used an official royal title (basileus).) of the ancient Greek kingdom of Macedonia from at least 512/511 until his death in 498/497 BC.
-Although there were a number of rulers before him, Amyntas is the first king of Macedonia for which we have any reliable historical information.
+Although there were a number of rulers before him, Amyntas is the first king of Macedonia for which there is any reliable historical information.
 During Amyntas' reign, Macedonia became a vassal state of the Achaemenid Empire in 510 BC.

 Background

 Amyntas was a member of the Argead dynasty and the son of King Alcetas.
 According to Herodotus, Amyntas was the sixth king of Macedonia.
 He had two children with an unnamed spouse: Alexander I and Gygaea.